MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

 WASI Library
 ============

-WebAssembly System Interface (WASI) provides a modular and secure system interface designed to enable WASM module to interact with the underlying operating system in a platform-independent manner.
+WebAssembly System Interface (WASI) provides a modular and secure system interface designed to enable Wasm module to interact with the underlying operating system in a platform-independent manner.

 MicroEJ provides its own WASI Library which implements a subset of `WASI 0.1 APIs specification <https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md>`_.

-Moreover, some APIs have been extended to support certain POSIX functions that are not available in `wasi-libc <https://github.com/WebAssembly/wasi-libc>`_ such as ``socket``, ``bind``, ``connect`` etc.
+Moreover, some APIs have been extended to support certain POSIX functions that are not available in `wasi-libc <https://github.com/WebAssembly/wasi-libc>`_ such as ``socket``, ``bind``, ``connect``, etc.

 Usage
 ------